5t3ph/moderncss-dot-dev/src/posts/container-query-solutions-with-css-grid-and-flexbox.md

 True container queries are a much asked for CSS feature that would be a complement to media queries but be placed on container elements instead of the viewport.

 > **Experimental CSS container queries are here!** [Here's Miriam Suzanne's container queries proposal explainer](https://css.oddbird.net/rwd/query/explainer/) which has an experimental prototype in Chrome Canary.
 After you download Canary, visit `chrome://flags` to search for and enable container queries.
-Then you might like to look at this [collection of demos on CodePen](https://codepen.io/mirisuzanne/pen/gOgNQYm).
+For more info, review my [primer on container queries](https://www.smashingmagazine.com/2021/05/complete-guide-css-container-queries/).

 Using grid and flexbox, we can create styles that respond to _container_ and _content_ widths and overcome some of the pain points that container queries are proposed to resolve.